daniel-farlow/VSCode-Keyboard-Shortcuts/README.md

 ### Demo of Copying a Line Up/Down

-Watch the following demo to see "copy line down" in action and how it might make your life much easier.
+Watch the following demo to see "copy line down" in action and how it might make your life easier.
+(The keystrokes used to accomplish this are highlighted to the right.)

 ![vscode-keyboard-shortcuts-demo](https://user-images.githubusercontent.com/52146855/64067591-13250800-cbf9-11e9-815b-1600490b44b3.gif)